tmk-tran/weekend-jquery-salary-calculator/READMEoriginal.md

 Your project description goes here.
 What problem did you solve?
 How did you solve it?

+- Some of the problems I solved were getting the layout of my elements to work.
+- I helped to solve this by using borders around everything to visualize, and also added an image for reference to get a model of how I wanted the elements to be arranged.

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).